mbadarmunir/InSARLite/docs/source/tutorials/turkey-case-study.md

 # Tutorial: Güngören Landslide Analysis - Complete Workflow

+## Warning:

+This tutorial and InSARLite are provided for research and educational use only.
+Validate all results with independent data and do not use outputs for safety critical or operational decision-making.

+InSARLite is built on GMTSAR and uses it to run the processing steps.
+Therefore, GMTSAR assumptions, limitations, and any known issues or bugs may also affect InSARLite outputs.

+InSAR processing may require substantial CPU time, RAM, and disk space.
+Please ensure you have adequate computing infrastructure (please see prerequisites below) before starting, otherwise processing may be slow or may fail.

 ## Introduction

-This comprehensive tutorial demonstrates the complete InSARLite workflow using real research data from the Güngören landslide in northeastern Turkey.
-This case study showcases InSARLite's capabilities for detecting precursory deformation signals before catastrophic slope failures.
+This tutorial demonstrates the complete InSARLite workflow using a case study area where a fatal landslide occurred in northeastern Turkey.
+Within the scope of this case study, the tutorial presents InSARLite’s key functionalities and user-friendly tools, enabling users to perform InSAR analyses without relying on command-line scripting.

 ### Study Area Background

-On December 8, 2024, a catastrophic landslide occurred in the Güngören area of northeastern Turkey, causing significant damage and loss of life.
-This tutorial demonstrates how InSAR time series analysis can detect precursory deformation signals in the months leading up to such failures, highlighting the potential for InSAR-based early warning systems.
+On December 8, 2024, a catastrophic landslide occurred in the Güngören area of northeastern Turkey, causing significant damage and loss of life (Gorum et al., 2025).

-The analysis reveals that the landslide was preceded by measurable surface deformation, with mean line-of-sight (LOS) velocities reaching up to 25 mm/yr in the source area.
+Our analysis reveals that the landslide was preceded by measurable surface deformation, with mean line-of-sight (LOS) velocities reaching up to 25 mm/yr in the source area.
 Notably, an acceleration in deformation was observed in November 2024, approximately one month before the failure event.

+Gorum, T., Yılmaz, A., Tanyas, H., Akgun, A., Fidan, S., Akbaş, A., Karabacak, F., Coşkun, S., Uçar, T., Kılıcasan, H., & Tatar, O. (2025).
+8 Aralık 2024 Güngören, Arhavi (Artvin) Moloz Çığının Oluşum Dinamiği ve Alanın Heyelan Tehlike ve Risk Bakımından Değerlendirmesi. https://doi.org/10.5281/zenodo.14625940

 ### Tutorial Objectives